calniotrey/stellaris-list-extender/README.md

 Now let's look into the detailed documentation.
 Let's put aside the promised sorting functions for a small moment to quickly look at the loading of trigger condition into variables.

 ### Get custom parameter
 As stated in the description above, there is 2 different types of scripted_effects depending on the nature of the trigger condition.
-For each types, there is 3 different scripted_effects to choose the best resolution.
+For each types, there is 4 different scripted_effects to choose the best resolution.
 Select the one you need by appending a suffix at the end of its name:
 * To get an integer resolution of the type : `x * (16^exponent)`, use the default one (no suffix to append) and specify the exponent by using the ROUNDING_ZEROES parameter and giving it as many zeroes as the value of the exponent ("00" for a resolution of 16^2 = 256).
 Don't use the ROUNDING_ZEROES if you want a resolution of 1.
-Please note that the maximum x value is +/-255.
+Please note that the maximum x value is +/-255 (except when using the "_4096" suffixe where it i +/-4095).
 * To get a resolution of 0.1, use the suffixe "_decimal".
 The value stored to the variable is between -15.9 and 15.9 and has a resolution of 0.1.
 * To get a resolution of 0.01, use the suffixe "_percentile".
 The value stored to the variable is between -1 and 1 and has a resolution of 0.01.
+* To get a range for x of +/-4095 with a resolution of 1 , use the suffixe "_4096".
+The value stored to the variable is between 4095 and 4095 and has a resolution of 1.
+Please do not write this often in your code as it generates a big compiled scripted effect.
+You can however execute it as much as you want.

 #### Simple trigger condition
 ```